-Whether you’ve heard it from Fearless and Framed or through the grapevine, documentary photography is becoming all the buzz.
+Whether you’ve heard it from Fearless and Framed or through the grapevine, documentary family photography is becoming all the buzz.
 It gets confused with lifestyle photography and sounds kind of boring.
 Documentary photography yields some intense photos and also some that appear like ‘nothing special’ to many, but pack an emotion punch to some.
 They may not be the most re-pinned photos on Pinterest, but they are the photos that transcend any planned, posed photo or session any day.
 Let’s rid any confusion and talk about the style.

-What is documentary-style photography?
+What is documentary family photography?

 Documentary photography – photos that have been created with no photographer interaction.
 It often overlaps with photojournalism.
 Traditionally, I think documentary photography tends to be in regards to longer projects, where photojournalism pertains to shorter projects (news stories).